bgorkem/mfe-base/README.md

-# MicroFront End Baseline Project
+# Micro FrontEnds Baseline Project

 A Demo project exploring options of dynamic loading of micro-frontends on the shell